junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 * Otherwise, decode it as `-((q - agg) / 2^f)`.

-## Protocols in PINE
+## Validity Checks for PINE

-Now we will assume Clients and Aggregators can execute the protocols in PINE with field integers, after Clients has encoded their real number vectors into field integer vectors as specified in {{fp-encoding}}.
-There are three main protocols in PINE:
+Similar to Prio3, each Client's measurement (a vector of floating point numbers) is encoded as a vector over a finite field and secret-shared among the Aggregators.
+During preparation, the Aggregators verify the following properties of the encoded vector:

-* 0/1 bit check protocol
+1. L2-norm sum-check: TODO(junye) Describe this at a high level.

-* L2-norm sum-check protocol
+1. 0/1 bit check: TODO(junye)

-* Wraparound protocol
+1. Wraparound protocol: TODO(junye)

 ### 0/1 Bit Check Protocol {#bit-check}